wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_getaddressinfo.md

 ---
-title: btg:getaddressinfo \[POST\] {disallowed}
+title: btg:getaddressinfo  {disallowed} - Bitcoin Gold
-description: Return information about the given bitcoin address.Some of the information will only be present if the address is in theactive wallet.
+description: Example code for the btg:getaddressinfo  {disallowed} json-rpc method. Сomplete guide on how to use btg:getaddressinfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters